Mass-preserving spatio-temporal adaptive PINN for Cahn-Hilliard equations with strong nonlinearity and singularity: Methodology

 where,

-Here, $\{\bm{x}_u^i,t_u^i\}_{i=1}^{N_u}$ and $\{\bm{x}_b^i,t_b^i\}_{i=1}^{N_b}$ denote the initial points and boundary points, respectively.
-Moreover, $\{\bm{x}_r^i,t_r^i\}_{i=1}^{N_r}$ is the set of residual points sampled from $\Omega\times[0,T]$ by random sampling methods such as Latin hypercube sampling (LHS).
-The loss function (\ref{Loss_basic}) is a basic form, and we may introduce additional loss terms based on the specific case.
-The derivatives in the loss function are calculated through the automatic differentiation technique of the neural network\cite{RaissiKarniadakis2019}, which avoids the complex discrete format of the derivatives in traditional numerical methods.
-The weight $\lambda$ is a penalty factor to balance the various losses in the loss function.
-We can adjust the weights of different loss terms to obtain the best training result.
+Here, $\{\bm{x}_u^i,0\}_{i=1}^{N_u}$ denotes the initial points and $\{-1,t_b^i\}_{i=1}^{N_b}$, $\{1,t_b^i\}_{i=1}^{N_b}$ denote the boundary points. $\{\bm{x}_r^i,t_r^i\}_{i=1}^{N_r}$ denotes the set of residual points sampled from $[-1,1]\times[0,T]$ by random sampling methods like Latin hypercube sampling (LHS).
+The derivatives in the loss function are calculated through automatic differentiation in neural networks \cite{RaissiKarniadakis2019}, which avoids complex discrete derivative approximations.
+The weights $\lambda_u$, $\lambda_b$ and $\lambda_r$ are penalty factors to balance the various loss terms and can be adjusted to obtain the best training result.
 PINN transforms the problem of solving PDEs into a neural network optimization problem.
-The goal of training PINN is to find the optimal parameters $\theta^*$ that minimizes the loss function, and this process is implemented using optimization algorithms such as stochastic gradient descent\cite{Theodoridis2015}, Adam\cite{King2014} and L-BFGS\cite{Liu1989} etc. The numerical experiments in this paper are conducted by initially training with the Adam optimizer, followed by fine-tuning using the L-BFGS optimizer.
+The goal of training PINN is to find the optimal parameters $\theta^*$ that minimize the loss function, and this process is implemented using optimization algorithms such as stochastic gradient descent \cite{Theodoridis2015}, Adam \cite{King2014} and L-BFGS \cite{Liu1989}.
+The numerical experiments in this paper are conducted by initially training with the Adam optimizer, followed by fine-tuning using the L-BFGS optimizer.